edupaulos/edupaulos/README.md

 I'm a **Software Engineer**, who is looking for a new challenge!

 ### Recent work
-- I recently worked on a backend using Elixir lang. 🧪
+- I recently worked on backend using Elixir lang. 🧪
 - I also worked for a smartlocker project that you can find [here](https://gitlab.com/oz_wonderland/py-locker) .